gkgaurav31/spring/25-implementing-rest-services.md

 ### MANAGING EXCEPTIONS AT THE ENDPOINT LEVEL

-It's essential to consider what happens if the controller’s action throws an exception.
+It's essential to consider what happens if the controller's action throws an exception.
 One way to handle is to return a different `ResponseEntity` when that exception happens.
 Another way which we will look at is by using REST controller advice class - an aspect that intercepts an endpoint call when it throws an exception, and you can specify a custom logic to be executed for that specific exception.

 #### USING CUSTOM EXCEPTION